plausible/docs/docs/integration-guides.md

 [Plausible Wrapper](https://statamic.com/addons/jack-whiting/plausible): A wrapper around the Plausible API that fetches the analytics into your dashboard in a pretty way.
 Built and maintained by [Jack Whiting](https://jackwhiting.co.uk/).

+## Swift

+[AviaryInsights](https://github.com/brightdigit/AviaryInsights): Easy to use Swift package for recording pageviews and custom events for Plausible.
+Built and maintained by [Leo Dion](https://github.com/leogdion).

 ## Sylius

 A [Sylius Plausible plugin](https://github.com/Setono/sylius-plausible-plugin) that integrates Plausible seamlessly into your store.
 Built and maintained by [Setono](https://github.com/Setono).